AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-5/02/page02.md

       ![](../images/n52c38.png)

     - **Value counts**: Displays the total number of occurrences of each unique value.
 Helpful for categorical columns like Driver or Car

+## Review

+In this lab, you have completed the following tasks:

+- Created Your Workspace
+- Uploaded the Data
+- Cleaned the Data
+- Stored the Data
+- Running the Pipeline
+- Visualized the Data

+## You have successfully completed the lab